 Now, look at the examples again through the lens of an IT Manager or Director and classify them as urgent, important, or both.
 Did your answers change?

-Deciding not to pay attention to a particular problem will feel like inaction and not come naturally to an IC, however, you will become more comfortable with it as you expand your field of view.
+Deciding not to pay attention to a particular problem will feel like inaction and feel unnatural to you, but it will become more comfortable as you expand your field of view and problems/issues are re-prioritized.

 - How do we achieve alignment between our processes and organizational objectives?